 Films that have a slideshow format are discouraged.
 You may not use presentation software.
 A film production entry should also not appear to be made using presentation software.
 It should include video and sound elements.
-If still photos are included as part of your film entry, they must be taken by you.
+Still photos may be used, but should not be the primary focus of your entry.
 Keep in mind that a film should consist of more than a show and tell of photographs.
-See question above about still photos for more info.